KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 The recursive (OCD) architecture incurs a distinctive cost pattern.
 Rather than the steady translation overhead of the autistic architecture, the recursive architecture expends coherence through the σ-cycle at ⧉₂ (SN03 §4.1).
 However, the architecture-orientation independence principle (§1.3, Principle 1) applies here with full force: **recursion is not inherently entropic**.

-The dimensional operators governing the recursive architecture include C₄ ◉ (Rotational / Gyre — conserving turn, stable precession) and C₁₄ ⊡ (Nested / Recursive — dimensions held coherently within other dimensions).
+The dimensional operators governing the recursive architecture include C₁ ⟠ (Temporal — integrative continuity), C₄ ◉ (Rotational / Gyre — conserving turn, stable precession), and C₁₄ ⊡ (Nested / Recursive — dimensions held coherently within other dimensions).
 These are centropic operators.
 When recursion operates centropically, each pass through the cycle produces structural gain — the recursive motion converges, pattern deepens, and the cycle may yield C₁₅ ✦ (Emergent / Novel) outcomes: the spontaneous arising of new patterns through recursive refinement.
 This is ↺ Resonant Return — integration, reentry through resonance.
 The centropically recursive mind guards, refines, and iterates toward resolution.

 Centropic recursion still costs coherence.
 Each cycle through the σ-boundary consumes \( I_c \) — the Ritual Operator \( \mathcal{P} \) applied to maintain seal continuity at ⧉₂ has a cost regardless of orientation.
 The recursive architecture is inherently *effortful*, not inherently pathological: